 TIPS FOR CLEANING YOUR HUNTING GUN

-That said, I am going to be sharing some tips I think you will find useful in cleaning your rifle.
+That said, I am going to be sharing some tips about a gun cleaning kit review I think you will find useful in cleaning your rifle.
 But before I proceed, I’d like to make this very clear: ensure your rifle is unloaded and pointed in a “safe” direction before you start cleaning.

 After all, we are all used to hearing stories of “unloaded” guns that killed people.